 50s Pencil Skirts

 Tight pencil skirts were also popular during the ’50s.
 These skirts were typically worn high on the waist and ended between the mid-calf and knees.
 As fabrics had little to no stretch back then, women were required to walk with a wiggle to move in them.
 As such, they are often also called wiggle skirts.
-Most came in solid colours or plaid prints and featured a short, matching jacket.
+Most came in solid colors or plaid prints and featured a short, matching jacket.
 To try this look today, consider adding a fitted pencil skirt to your work wardrobe.
 You can even partner it with a blouse and cardigan for an extra ’50s touch.

 SHOP THE LOOK

 Add a dash of fifties preppy style to your wardrobe with the addition of cardigans and sweaters.
 Perfect for autumn and winter, these classic staples will keep you feeling warm and looking chic.
 To wear them like a real ’50s lady, just remember to opt for fitted and cropped designs.
 You can also consider choosing a brightly coloured style and slinging it over your shoulders for a lovely throw-back look.